 After Holland he would go on to the Battle of the Bulge and then would eventually be a part of the occupation forces in Berlin.
 Years later, long after he had retired, it would be discovered that not only had he injured his back in Normandy, he had most likely broken it.
 Cancer eventually took residence in that part of his spine, and he would travel to the Veterans Hospital in Buffalo for infusions to strengthen his back.

 I felt like I finally knew my dad, a man of great courage and inner strength.
-I knew that he discovered what he liked to do, did it well and kept at it even though pain was his constant companion.
-I knew him as a patriot and a lover of his country.
+I knew that he discovered what he liked to do, did it well and kept at it even though pain was always with him.
+I knew him as a patriot and lover of his country.
 And I knew him as a father who loved his wife and children.
 I would ask him years later why he kept those things to himself all those years.
 "I wanted to protect you," he said.
 "So many of those I trained and fought with never made it home."
 I wanted to know, I told him.
 Even as a child, I wanted to know.
 And perhaps that's why one day he piled us into the station wagon and took us to a movie.
 It was a black and white called "D-Day."
 I didn't understand very much of it then, but years later I would.
-And long after sitting in that darkened theater with my dad and brothers, I understood that he must have known.
+It was a long while after sitting in that darkened theater with my dad and brothers I finally got it.
+I finally understood.
+It was his way of answering some of our questions.
 He just couldn't say the words.

 In one of his letters back home, he wrote the following: